-The Sternberg Paleontology Camp (SPC) is for students who seriously enjoy the great outdoors and paleontology!
-Students will get to investigate the paleontology and ecology of ancient Kansas that once included forests of ferns, and a sea of sharks, flightless birds, and immense marine reptiles in the Cretaceous!
+Our high school field paleontology camps are for students who seriously enjoy the great outdoors and paleontology!
+Students will get to investigate the paleontology and ecology of ancient Kansas that once included vast wooded grasslands of rhinos and horses in the Miocene, and a sea of sharks, flightless birds, and immense marine reptiles in the Cretaceous!
 During fieldwork, students will learn how to find and collect fossil material as paleontologists do, using the same tools as professional researchers.
 Students will learn to take field notes, use GPS units, map and compass skills, and proper methods of fossil collection to preserve as much information as possible.

 The first week of camp will be spent in the field, with students learning how to camp, navigate, prospect for fossils, manage a field site, use excavation tools, keep field notes, and stay safe and healthy during field work.
 Often this includes dealing with changing weather, and learning to cope with the rigors of the work required to dig up a large fossil.
 Students are provided the tools and training to get the job done right, with emphasis on safety and efficiency.